-- Partners must start in a Closed Position or Open Facing Position with Normal, or Hand Hold.
+- \\Partners must start in Closed Position or Open Facing Position with Traditional, or Hand Hold.
 No entrances are allowed.
 For example, starting the Gold International Style Cha Cha with an allowed side by side amalgamation would constitute an "entrance.
-NOTE: Normal Hold in the International Latin allows for a more extended Proximity and Hold with the leaders right and follower's Left arm. - 2.
+NOTE: Traditional Hold in the International Latin allows for a more extended Proximity and Hold with the leaders right and follower's Left arm. - 2.
 Posing or Poses prior to taking hold will be considered an entrance. - 3.
 Couples remain in a standing position at all times. - 4.
 Couples dance only figures for the level entered. i.e. Bronze, Silver, Gold but Figures from lower levels can also be used. - 5.
 Make special note that some lower level figures have developments at a higher level.
 For example, in the Rumba and Cha Cha, the Fan is Bronze, but the Fan Development is Silver.
-This is noted with an asterisk beside the figure. - 6.
+This is noted with an asterisk \ beside the figure. - 6.
 Couples must use the dance position hold allowed for the figure and level being danced as noted in the charts below. - 7.
 Positions given in the charts below are with hold unless noted as "no hold" or " release hold".
 When noted as No Hold partners may only release hold for a maximum of two bars before regaining an allowable hold.
 Figures that are standardized with out hold do not apply of course.
 Some examples: The Chase, Follow my leader etc. - 8.
 At no time in any of the allowable positions are the couples further away from each other than a comfortable arms length.
 The only exception is the There and Back in Cha Cha. - 9.
 Couples must use only the acceptable timing listed for the figure and level being danced - 10.
 When a timing in a figure has no weight change that is noted by putting that count in parenthesis.
-For example, Rumba timing 2,3,4(1)
+For example, Rumba timing 2,3,4(1) - 11.
+No dips or drops below waist level.
+No knee drops, sit drops, floor slashes, sitting hens, horse and carts, pot stirrers, or standing spins for man or lady are allowed. - 12.
+Elements must be danced in their entirety unless specifically noted or included in a named amalgamation.